Why Amazon Thinks You Want to Watch a 'Lord of the Rings' TV Show (or Five)

 One might think that six Tolkien films and seven Game of Thrones seasons is fantasy overkill.
 But the single most important media-industry lesson of the 21st century might be this: Overkill is underrated.
 Consider Disney’s endless Marvel franchise, which is now on its 17th(!) film.
 The franchise has earned $13.3 billion for the company and shows few signs of slowing down, relative to the competition.
 Two of the franchise’s most recent installments, Guardians of the Galaxy Vol. 2 and Thor: Ragnarok, are respectively the second and fourth biggest opening weekends of 2017.

 There are several takeaways here.
 The most fundamental is that in a crowded media environment, audiences reliably gravitate to stories that they know, not hours of content with no recognizable hook, which might turn out to be a total waste of time.
-Indeed, despite the fact that Netflix, Amazon, and Hulu are spending billions of dollars a year on original shows, 80 percent of the viewing time on subscription video sites is spent watching “back catalog” content, including re-runs and movies that have left theaters.
+Indeed, despite the fact that Netflix, Amazon, and Hulu are spending billions of dollars a year on original shows, 80 percent of the viewing time on subscription video sites is spent watching “back catalog” content, including reruns and movies that have left theaters.

 Due to this preference for familiar storytelling, it’s difficult for media companies to use a “Moneyball” strategy for entertainment content.
-Moneyball, for the uninitiated, refers to a strategy of using advanced analytics to spot under-appreciated talent.
+Moneyball, for the uninitiated, refers to a strategy of using advanced analytics to spot underappreciated talent.
 In a sport like baseball, it often works by identifying middling players who are secret stars, whose star-making skills are unfamiliar to most scouts.
-But in media, where unfamiliarity itself is the enemy, the most valuable franchises—or, in industry speak, “intellectual properties”—are often, almost by definition, those that are already well known to audiences.
+But in media, where unfamiliarity itself is the enemy, the most valuable franchises—or, in industry speak, “intellectual properties”—are often, almost by definition, those that are already well-known to audiences.

 For years, Amazon seemed to employ a Moneyball approach to media, spreading its bets across less-than-stellar intellectual properties.
 But now even Amazon, that wrecking ball of corporate axioms, seems to be learning the value of blockbuster economics: It is sometimes wiser to spend a gazillion dollars on a known franchise than to play coy with a million little bets.